 Please include credit and caption data for each image.
 Also include your contact information with each submission.

-- NO NOT alter photos.
+DO NOT alter photos.
 Images should not be corrected for color, sharpness, size, or color mode.
 Again, leave this work to us.

-- DO NOT send digital images of slides that have been scanned on consumer scanners.
+DO NOT send digital images of slides that have been scanned on consumer scanners.
 These images do not reproduce well in print.